United States v. Apple (2012): Sherman Act

 In Monsanto, the Court also described how "Circumstances must reveal a unity of purpose or a common design and understanding, or a meeting of minds in an unlawful arrangement."
 Section 1 outlaws only unreasonable restraints of trade through either illegal per se agreements or the rule of reason.
-For illegal per se agreements plaintiffs must show that a contract or contracts are "unreasonable and anti-competitive before it will be found unlawful."
-Texaco Inc. v.
-Dagher.
+For illegal per se agreements plaintiffs must show that a contract or contracts are "unreasonable and anti-competitive before it will be found unlawful" (Texaco Inc. v.
+Dagher).
 Under the rule of reason "the plaintiffs bear an initial burden to demonstrate the defendants' challenged behavior had an actual adverse effect on competition as a whole in the relevant market."

 Apple's arguments

 Apple asserted that it is entitled to a verdict in its favor since the evidence does not "tend to exclude" the possibility that Apple acted in a manner consistent with its lawful business interests.
-This relies on the Supreme Court's decision in Monsanto v.
-Spray-Rite.
+This relies on the Supreme Court's decision in Monsanto.
 The defendant argued that it never intended to conspire to raise e-book prices.
-Apple argued that the Plaintiffs have failed to show that the Publishers actually "increased" e-book prices.
-This is because had Amazon not adopted the agency model, the Publishers would have simply withheld e-books from Amazon.
+Apple argued that the plaintiffs have failed to show that the publishers actually "increased" e-book prices.
+This is because had Amazon not adopted the agency model, the publishers would have simply withheld e-books from Amazon.
 Apple also argued that their conduct must be analyzed under the rule of reason.
-Finally, Apple argued that should the Plaintiffs win a verdict in their favor, this would set a dangerous precedent and will discourage business from entering other markets.
+Finally, Apple argued that should the plaintiffs win a verdict in their favor, this would set a dangerous precedent and will discourage business from entering other markets.

 Analysis of evidence

-The Court found that a large amount of evidence shows that the Publisher Defendants joined with each other in a horizontal price-fixing conspiracy.
-There is sufficient evidence to show that Apple violated Section 1 of the Sherman Act by conspiring with the Publishers to eliminate retail price competition and raise the price of e-books.
-The evidence shows that Apple was a knowing and active member of the conspiracy.
-The plaintiff has proven a per se violation of the Sherman Act.
+The Court found that a large amount of evidence showed that the publisher defendants joined with each other in a horizontal price-fixing conspiracy.
+There was sufficient evidence to show that Apple violated Section 1 of the Sherman Act by conspiring with the publishers to eliminate retail price competition and raise the price of e-books.
+The evidence showed that Apple was a knowing and active member of the conspiracy.
+The plaintiff proved a per se violation of the Sherman Act.

 Rulings

-In July 2013, US District Court Judge Denise Cote found Apple guilty of conspiring to raise the retail price of e-books and scheduled a trial for 2014 to determine damages.
+In July 2013, US District Court judge Denise Cote found Apple guilty of conspiring to raise the retail price of e-books and scheduled a trial for 2014 to determine damages.
 In June 2014, Apple settled the e-book antitrust case out of court with the States; however still appealed Judge Cote's initial ruling.

-In June 2015, the 2nd US Circuit Court of Appeals, by a 2-1 vote, concurred with Judge Cote that Apple conspired to e-book price fixing and violated federal antitrust law.
+In June 2015, the 2nd US Circuit Court of Appeals, by a 2–1 vote, concurred with Judge Cote that Apple conspired to e-book price fixing and violated federal antitrust law.
 Apple appealed the decision.

-In March 2016, the Supreme Court of the United States declined to hear Apple's appeal that it conspired to e-book price fixing therefore the previous court decision stands, which means Apple must pay $450 million.
+In March 2016, the Supreme Court of the United States declined to hear Apple's appeal that it conspired to e-book price fixing therefore the previous court decision stands, which meant Apple was required to pay $450 million.